Skip to content

 No heaven can heaven be if my horse isn’t there to welcome me.

-Well, that’s true, Horses have played a significant role in shaping human civilization since the beginning, and still, we are passionate about these magnificent creatures.
+Well, that’s true.
+Horses have played a significant role in shaping human civilization since the beginning, and we continue to be passionate about these magnificent creatures.

-We do not just love spending our valuable time with these creatures, but our fortunes as well.
+We love spending our time with these creatures, but also our fortunes.

-The horse and human relationship are as ancient as human civilization and it is not going to end any time soon.
+The horse and human relationship is as ancient as human civilization and it is not ending anytime soon.

-Animals have done all the hard work for us throughout history by working on farms, as transport, in warfare, and entertainment.
+Animals have done all the grueling work for us throughout history by working on farms, as transport, in warfare, and in entertainment.

 But these animals come at a price.
 The average price of these animals ranges from a few thousand dollars to perhaps millions.